 * The only major foreign operator of the Voodoo was the Royal Canadian Air Force (RCAF).
-After the cancellation of the Avro Canada CF-105 Arrow interceptor in 1959, the Royal Canadian Air Force (RCAF) needed to obtain a high-speed interceptor to replace the sturdy but elderly Avro Canada CF-100 "Canuck", and after discussions with the USA the Canadians decided to adopt the F-101B.
+After the cancellation of the Avro Canada CF-105 Arrow interceptor in 1959, the Royal Canadian Air Force (RCAF) needed to obtain a high-speed interceptor to replace the sturdy but elderly Avro Canada CF-100 "Canuck"; after discussions with the USA, the Canadians decided to adopt the F-101B.

-A total of 56 F-101Bs and 10 F-101Fs was supplied under Operation QUEENS ROW in 1961 and 1962; they were all ex-USAF machines, but they were only a few years old.
+A total of 56 F-101Bs and 10 F-101Fs was supplied under Operation QUEENS ROW in 1961 and 1962.
+They were all ex-USAF machines, but they were "like new", only a few years old.
 They were armed with twin Falcon and twin Genie missiles, with the nuclear-armed Genies operated under a dual-key arrangement with USAF officers.
 They were known as "CF-101B" and "CF-101F" respectively in Canadian service.

 In 1970:1971, the 46 survivors of the initial batch were "traded in" for 56 improved F-101Bs and 10 F-101Fs under the PEACE WINGS programs.
 These were upgraded machines featuring the IRST, FCS, and other improvements obtained in the BOLD JOURNEY program.
 Canadian CF-101s were retained in service into the early 1980s, when they were replaced by the McDonnell Douglas CF/A-18A/B Hornet.
 That wasn't quite the end of the Voodoo in Canadian service, however, with two F-101Bs leased from the USAF in 1982: